JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 ## Supported Key Format

-TeamCity supports keys in the PEM and SSH formats.
+TeamCity supports keys in the PEM and OpenSSH formats.
 If your private key uses a different format, it has to be converted.
 For example, the Putty private key format (`*.ppk`), not supported by TeamCity, can be converted to the PEM format using [PuTTY Key Generator](https://www.puttygen.com/): use the menu  __Conversions | Export OpenSSH key__.

 ## Uploading SSH Key to TeamCity Server